theandrew168/autocert/README.md

 ## Examples
 These examples utilize the [waitress](https://docs.pylonsproject.org/projects/waitress/en/stable/) WSGI server but you can follow your own preference.
 However, whichever server you choose must be able to accept pre-listening sockets (you'll see what I mean).
+More examples can be found in the [examples directory](https://github.com/theandrew168/autocert/tree/main/examples).

 Waitress can be installed via pip:
 ```